Pest Control

 • Water it in and let it come up through the roots.

 So no spraying.
-The point is we want to be careful about how we apply these insecticides so as not to harm the good and beneficial bugs, but we also want to kill those nasty little pesty bugs.
+The point is that we want to be careful about how we apply these insecticides so as not to harm the good and beneficial bugs, but we also want to kill those nasty little pesty bugs.

 Conclusion

 Reading to this point, we believe you now know the easy ways on how to get rid of Japanese beetles.
 So how else would you prefer we get rid of the pesky Japanese beetles?
-What do you think about our own methods of getting rid of the Japanese beetles?
+What do you think about our methods of getting rid of the Japanese beetles?

-Do drop them below in the comments section as we would gladly love to know your thoughts on this.
+Do drop them below in the comments section, as we would gladly love to know your thoughts on this.
 Did you enjoy reading this? then do not forget to share this with a friend!

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.